practicingruby/practicing-ruby-paid/posts/v5/003-evented-io.md

 If you don't have the time to try out this code right now, don't worry: as long as you understand the basic idea behind it, you'll be fine.
-This chat server just serves as a practical example to help you understand [the code we'll be discussing][chatserver] throughout this article.
+This chat server is here to serve as a practical example to help you understand [the code we'll be discussing][chatserver] throughout this article.

 Now that we have a place to start from, let's build our event system.